- Amanda Butler

-Combine passion, pride, toughness, intensity, humor, wittiness, competitiveness, leadership and mix in a healthy dose of a swagger and you have Amanda Butler, who in 2012-13 enters her sixth year as head coach of the University of Florida women’s basketball team, as well as her ninth year overall at the helm of a program.
+Combine passion, pride, toughness, intensity, humor, wittiness, competitiveness, leadership and mix in a healthy dose of a swagger and you have Amanda Butler, who in 2013-14 enters her seventh year as head coach of the University of Florida women’s basketball team, as well as her ninth year overall at the helm of a program.

-The 2011-12 squad was her fifth of five Gator teams to earn a postseason berth – the first time any of the previous eight coaches in program history has been able to do so.
+The 2012-13 squad was her sixth of six Gator teams to earn a postseason berth – the first time any of the previous eight coaches in program history has been able to do so.
 Butler also was the first-ever coach to guide Florida to a postseason berth in her inaugural season on the sideline.

-Butler has already amassed 98 victories with the Orange & Blue, the most of any coach in program history through their respective first five seasons.
-Carol Ross (1990-2002) also tallied 97 wins through her first five years en route to becoming the winningest coach in Gator history with 247 victories in 12 seasons.
+Butler has already amassed 120 victories with the Orange & Blue, the most of any coach in program history through their respective first six seasons.
+Carol Ross (1990-2002) tallied 118 wins through her first six years en route to becoming the winningest coach in Gator history with 247 victories in 12 seasons.

-Butler also has made the O’Connell Center a tough venue for opponents, as her Gators have won 89.0 percent of their games against non-conference foes, posting a 40-5 home record during her five-year tenure.
+Butler also has made the O’Connell Center a tough venue for opponents, as her Gators have won 90.6 percent of their games against non-conference foes, posting a 48-5 home record during her six-year tenure.

-Aside from the victories during her five years at Florida, Butler has guided 10 different Gators to 16 spots on the Southeastern Conference Academic Honor Roll, six Gators to the Freshman Academic Honor Roll and one to the Capital One Academic All-District 4 Team.
-Additionally, three different Gators have been voted First Team All-SEC, with three on the SEC All-Freshman Team and one named the SEC 6th Woman of the Year and one earned a spot on the SEC All-Defensive Team.
+Aside from the victories during her six years at Florida, Butler has guided 12 different Gators to 20 spots on the Southeastern Conference Academic Honor Roll, six Gators to the Freshman Academic Honor Roll and one to the Capital One Academic All-District 4 Team.
+Additionally, three different Gators have been voted First Team All-SEC, with four on the SEC All-Freshman Team, one named the SEC 6th Woman of the Year and one earned a spot on the SEC All-Defensive Team.

-Butler, who was the youngest of the SEC's 12 head coaches during her first four seasons (she was the second-youngest in 2011-12), turned 40 during the 2012 SEC Tournament and possesses 17 years of college coaching experience, including two as the head coach of the University of North Carolina at Charlotte and now five completed with the Gators.
+Butler, who was the youngest of the SEC's 12 head coaches during her first four seasons, turned 41 during the 2013 SEC Tournament and possesses 18 years of college coaching experience, including two as the head coach of the University of North Carolina at Charlotte and now six completed with the Gators.
 Her teams have competed in the postseason every year.

-In the 38-year history of the Florida women’s basketball program, the team has posted 20 wins 11 times, with Butler accounting for three of those, including the 20-victory campaign in 2011-12, as the squad reached the NCAA Tournament for the 13th time in school history and reached the second round where the Gators fell to the eventual national champion, and the 22-victory season in 2012-13 when the team reached the semifinals of the WNIT.
+In the 39-year history of the Florida women’s basketball program, the team has posted 20 wins 12 times, with Butler accounting for four of those, including the 20-victory campaign in 2011-12 when the squad reached the NCAA Tournament for the 13th time in school history and reached the second round where the Gators fell to the eventual national champion, and the 22-victory season in 2012-13 when the team reached the semifinals of the WNIT.